mlcommons/ck/README.md

 CK is just a small and highly customizable Python wrapper framework with a unified JSON API, command line, web services and meta-descriptions.
-Though seemingly simple, CK allows researchers easily warp and glue together any existing software, hardware and data, share and reuse wrappers via Git, unify information flow between them, quickly prototype experimental workflows from shared artifacts, apply predictive analytics and enable interactive articles.
+Though seemingly simple, such agile approach allows researchers gradually warp and glue together any existing software, hardware and data, share and reuse wrappers via Git, unify information flow between them, quickly prototype experimental workflows from shared artifacts, apply predictive analytics and enable interactive articles.

 CK is an open-source (under permissive license), lightweight (< 1 MB) and very portable framework.
 It has minimal dependencies and simple interfaces with software written in C, C++, Fortran, Java, PHP and other languages.
 Please, check out CK documentation and Getting Started Guide for more details: http://github.com/ctuning/ck/wiki